markt-de/puppet-proftpd/README.md

 ## Limitations

+### No Ruby 1.8 support

+Some users reported issues when running this module on Ruby 1.8.
+The config file may change on every puppet run.
+Please upgrade to Ruby 1.9 to fix this issue.
+(See [PUP-1755](https://tickets.puppetlabs.com/browse/PUP-1755) for more details and a description of the root cause.)

 ### OS Compatibility

 This module was tested on FreeBSD, CentOS and Debian.
 Please open a new issue if your operating system is not supported yet, and provide information about problems or missing features.